rootsh0pf/coralbleach/README.md

  5. It will create a CSV file with the results called "leaf_damage.csv"

 ## Credits
-Thanks to [LucxMangaJet](https://github.com/LucxMangaJet) for helping me create the first version!
+Thanks to [LucxMangaJet](https://github.com/LucxMangaJet) for creating the first version!